tinaponting/Genesis-child-themes-2/README.md

 * Fragranz: a magazine or blogging theme, 1 or 2 rows.
 * Blogging babe, A common theme for female blogger.
 * Anabelle theme, a common woman theme, choose top theme color.
+* Inpired, a pinboard inpired theme, works well with photo collection or similiar

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::